jakekrainock/MECA-482-Fall2021-Ball-and-Plate/README.md

 Qc = [B AB A^2b A^3B]
 &  Qo = [C AC A^2C A^3C]
 </p>
-Using these equations the controllability and observability of the system are found to not be zero indicating that the ball and plate system can be controlled and observed.
+Using these equations the controllability and observability matrices of the system are found to not be equal to zero indicating that the system can be controlled and observed.
 Next for the control method, the group chose to utilize the root locus method.
 To accomplish this the system poles and zero must be known.
 Using matlab this is shown below along with the step response of the system.
 From the figures, the system has two poles at the origin and the system needs control as with the step response shown the ball will roll off the plate. <br/>

 <p align="center">
   <img height="300" img src="Figures/polezeromap.png" >